 Saul Richardson, PhD, B.Ed (Hons), MACE.
 Electric bass teacher

 Saul Richardson is Principal and co-owner of Jazz Workshop Australia.
-He is a guitarist and bass player who has a PhD in sociology and jazz pedagogy from the University of Sydney for his ground breaking research into jazz teaching.
+He is a guitarist, bass player, and one of Australia’s foremost jazz educators.
+He was awarded a PhD by the University of Sydney for his ground breaking research into jazz teaching.
 He graduated from the University of Sydney with First Class Honours in Education and the University Medal in 1995.
 He studied Jazz guitar under Steve Brien and Steve McKenna, and conducting with Jerry Nowak.
 He is an internationally recognized Jazz educator, and served two years as Australasian representative on the Executive Board of the International Association for Jazz Education (IAJE).

 Richardson worked from 1991 to 2011 at North Sydney Boys’ High School where he established and developed a well-known Jazz program, which became widely regarded as a benchmark of excellence in its field in Australia.
 He was recognized by the (IAJE) at their January 2004 conference for his outstanding service to Jazz Education.
 He also directed the NSW Arts Unit Stage Band for many years. leading them to a series of podium finishes at the National Stage Band Awards in Mt Gambier, including a first place in their debut year at the event.

 As a performer he has worked with many of Australia’s leading Jazz artists and groups including Ed Wilson, John Morrison and Swing City Big Band, Andrew Firth, Roger Frampton, Don Burrows, Col Nolan, Keith Stirling and Tony and Bob Barnard.
 He has performed throughout Australia, the UK and Europe and in the USA.
 Mr Richardson is also director of the NSW Department of Education and Training Arts Unit Stage Band and has previously directed the Blue Riff big band and the Powerhouse big band.
 He is a founding member of IAJE in NSW and works as a clinician, consultant and adjudicator.

-Saul’s HSC students consistently achieve outstanding results in music performance and gain entry to tertiary jass studies courses.
+Saul’s HSC students consistently achieve outstanding results in music performance and gain entry to tertiary jazz studies courses.
 Provided a student is prepared to work, Saul can help them become an excellent player.